onequbit/SysTrayApp/README.md

 ---
 This tool is intended to allow you to view the status of one or more Windows Services, and provide an easy way to start or stop them.

-This application requires administrator rights in order to run.
+This application requests administrator rights via UAC when it starts.

 Double-click on the icon to show the status(es).